-It can be more than a little distressing when a baby has nappy rash – for them and the people who love them.
-And in some strange way, many of us still view nappy rash as a sign that we’re not doing all we can to care for our babies.
+It can be more than just a little distressing when a baby has nappy rash for them and the people who love them.
+And in some strange way, many of us still view nappy rash as a sign that we're not doing all we can to care well for our babies.
 But nappy rash has many causes, many have nothing to do with infrequent nappy changes or hygiene.
 There are a few reasons and risk factors, such as pre-existing skin conditions which can make nappy rash more common.

 What is nappy rash?

-Nappy rash is a rash which affects the baby’s skin covered by a nappy.
-It can range in severity from a very mild pink discolouration of their skin to blisters or red bleeding abrasions.
-Nappy rash can be confined to one small patch of skin or it can spread all over the nappy area.
+Nappy rash is a rash which affects the baby's skin covered by a nappy.
+It can range in severity from a very mild pink discolouration of their skin to blisters or red bleeding lesions.
+Nappy rash can be confined to one small patch of skin, or it can spread all over the nappy area.
 When the skin is cleaned and wiped, this can cause discomfort or itching and the baby can protest.

 Nappy rash can crop up between nappy changes or be present for days or even weeks at a time.
 Sometimes nappy rash can be difficult to treat effectively e.g., if there is an underlying thrush or bacterial infection.
 Specific treatment is necessary to treat the cause otherwise nappy rash does not improve.

 What causes nappy rash?

 - A thrush infection, caused by Candida Albicans, a yeast which thrives in warm, moist areas.
-Mothers with vaginal thrush can pass on the organism during birth.
+Mothers with vaginal thrush can pass on the organism during vaginal birth.

 - A breakdown in the integrity of the baby's skin.
 Friction can cause increased irritation.